LisaHackett97/MS1-Dog-Daycare/README.md

 Bugs((https://github.com/LisaHackett97/MS1-Dog-Daycare/blob/master/readme-assets/bugs-screenshots.pdf))

 #### HTML Code Validation
 - Review of image attributes:
     Updated the alt attributes to be more descriptive

 - Image names: I had spaces in names of images.
 These showed as errors on the W3 validator check.
     Removed spaces from image names and updated file path in the index.html page.
     Reviewed names of images on gallery page before running validator.
 Two of these images had spaces.
-Replaced space with hyphen and updated file pathos on the gallery.html page.
+Replaced space with hyphen and updated file paths on the gallery.html page.
     Checked all images to ensure they were still displaying correctly.

 - Element smaller was used on text in the heading and caused a validation error.